On the Treatment of Cluster Headaches

 Of the above images, note specifically how similar psilocin is to serotonin (the last two images); the only difference is the amidogen (NH2), and the hydrogen-oxygen bond, which is located at a different position on the benzene ring.

 My interpretation is that the specific serotonin receptors activated by hallucinogens such as psilocybin can stop the cluster headaches in the same way that sumatriptan does (but more effectively).
-Sumatriptan activates 5-HT1D receptors, which essentially also causes vasoconstriction throughout the brain.
-The only difference is that 5-HT2A and 2B receptors activated by the same hallucinogens continue to activate these receptors long after the substance has passed, thereby not only aborting the attack, but also aborting the cluster cycle and prolonging the remission period.
+Sumatriptan activates 5-HT1D receptors, which I believe also causes vasoconstriction throughout the brain.
+The only difference is that the 5-HT2A and 5-HT2B receptors activated by psilocybin continue to activate these receptors long after the substance has passed, thereby not only aborting the attack, but also aborting the cluster cycle and prolonging the remission period.
+Another thought I had was that maybe my body was producing bad 5HT, the production of which was subsequently reset by introducing psilocybin.

-In some of the cases I’ve read, people have reported taking psilocybin and not experiencing another attack for several months.
+In some of the cases I’ve read, people have reported taking psilocybin and not experiencing another attack for several months or even years.

 [Revision 2]: as of 2016, I have only been taking micro doses of pure psilocybin.
 I have found a way to crystallise pure psilocybin from dried mushrooms, making it much easier to store and take.
 Around 2-3mg of pure psilocybin has no hallucinogenic side effects whatsoever.